Meneer-de-Bruin/WCT-API/apis/descriptions/part-seeds_target.rst

 ---------------
 **part: seeds**
 ---------------
-A list of seeds containing the following information:
+A list of seeds that belong to a target containing the following information:

 ============== ======= ========
 **seeds**